Kumana National Park Bird Watching Safari Tour

 Is Kumana good for photography?

 Very.
-Especially wildlife and AV photography.
+Especially for wildlife and avian (bird) photography.